eclipse-tractusx/traceability-foss/docs/arc42.md

 If the importJobId is not known to Trace-X, an HTTP 404 error is returned.

+## Data Souvereignty

+## Scenario 1: Return Asset Contract Agreements

+This section describes functionality and the behavior in case a user requests contract agreements from Trace-X via the Trace-X contracts API (/contracts).

+##### Overview

+In case a user requests contract agreements, Trace-X checks if the user has required roles ('ROLE_ADMIN', 'ROLE_SUPERVISOR').
+If yes, then the requested assets will be mapped to the related contract agreement id.
+These contract agreement ids will be then requested on EDC side via POST (/management/v2/contractagreements/request) and GET (/management/v2/contractagreements/\{ContractAgreementId\}/negotiation) to get the relevant information.

+The contract information is then returned by the endpoint as a pageable result.

+If no asset ids are provided in the request, 50 contract agreement ids are handled by default.

 ## Deployment view

 ## Cross-cutting concepts